 Since 1975, the Esterhazy K1 mine site used a set of carefully maintained second-hand thickener arms.
 In 2021, the end of their service life arrived.
 Replacing them was a top priority for Mosaic and the project was a high-pressure job, with a critical schedule.
 Every hour the tank was offline during the replacement was another hour that the mill could not run.
 By the same token, any later problems with the thickener tank would also affect reliability of the K1 mill, so the margin for error during the upgrade was virtually nil.
 When it absolutely had to be done correctly and as quickly as possible, Mosaic teamed up with PCL.

 The first step PCL’s Elliott Debolt, project manager, and Sheldon Dmytriw, superintendent, took to guide this rake replacement to success was to craft a very careful project plan.
-The two spent six weeks in a socially-distanced boardroom working with Mosaic to make a plan that absolutely air-tight.
+The two spent six weeks in a socially-distanced boardroom working with Mosaic to make a plan that was absolutely air-tight.

 This started with deconstructing the initial estimate, identifying its operating assumptions, and then testing those assumptions to validate them.
 The planning team also found several opportunities to pre-assemble parts of the new rakes before the shutdown began, which lowered the project’s risk and shortened the mine’s idle time.
 Finally, the team identified all potential project risks and developed detailed plans to mitigate them.